yoavg/nlp2025-2026/ass2/README.md

 In each of the following sections, your task will be simple: use the annotated data in the training set, to best predict the parts-of-speech of the words in the test set sentences.

-You can do whatever you want to achieve a good accuracy, as long as you don’t:
+You can do whatever you want to achieve a good accuracy, as long as you:

-1) look at the labels of the test data—this is never allowed.
+1) do not look at the labels of the test data—this is never allowed.
-2) tune any parameters or train any model—this is not allowed in this assignment.
+2) do not tune any parameters or train any model—this is not allowed in this assignment.

 What can you do, then?
 You are free to choose any approach you wish.
 For example, you could encode some or all the data in the training set, remember the labels, and look for similarities to encoded test vectors.
 Or you could predict the top-k words for some or all the words in the training set, and use them somehow.
 Or you could use clustering of vectors.
 Or you could use dimensionality reduction as we did in part A. Or you can mix-and-match these approaches.
 Or you could do something else.